Allergy Friendly Jelly Doughnut Muffins

 - When the muffins are done, cool the muffin pan on a wire rack before adding the topping.
 Flip the muffins up on their sides but still keep in the cup.
 This is important (ESPECIALLY if gluten free!) because the muffin’s structure will continue to set as it cools, and you don’t want them to fall apart when you do the topping and pulling them muffins up and keeping them on the rack ensures better air flow so the bottoms will not be soggy from condensation as it cools.

-- To fill with jelly: Option 1: Using a small knife tip or skewer, make a hole diagonally into the center of the muffin from the side, right under the top.
+- To fill with jelly: Option 1: Drop a Tablespoon of jelly on the surface of the muffin and using a skewer or knife top, swirl the jelly into the muffin batter.
+Option 2: With a small knife tip or skewer, make a hole diagonally into the center of the muffin from the side, right under the top.
 Rotate slightly to open up a hole.
 Place the jelly in a piping bag or a stiff zip top bag and pipe into the hole.
 DO NOT overfill or it will ooze out.
-Option 2: In a pastry bag, place a Bismark or small round piping tube.
+Option 3: In a pastry bag, place a Bismark or small round piping tube.
 Fold collar of the bag over and fill with jelly.
 Make hole in the muffin as noted above and pipe into the hole.
 DO NOT overfill or it will ooze out.

 - For the topping: When the muffins have cooled, melt the ½ c. safe butter and keep warm (not hot) in a small, deep bowl.
 Whisk the jelly in small bowl to break up any lump.
 Whisk together the cinnamon, sugar and optional nutmeg in a small, deep bowl and set aside.
 Hold one muffin upside down from the paper liner and dunk the muffin top to the edge of the liner in the melted safe butter.
 IMMEDIATELY roll the buttered muffin top in the cinnamon sugar mixture.
 Take out the butter lumps from the sugar as you go along.
 Continue to do the topping on the rest of the muffins.